ruivieira/jbpm-recommendation-demo/README.md

 As we've seen previously, when creating and completing a batch of tasks (as previously) we are simultaneously training the predictive model.
 The service implementation is based on a random forest model a popular ensemble learning method.

+When running the `RESTClient`, 1200 task will be created and completed to allow for a reasonably sized training dataset.
+The recommendation service initially has a confidence threshold of `1.0` and after a sufficiently large number (arbitrarily chosen as 1200) of observations are use for training, the confidence threshold drops to `0.75`.
+This is simply to demonstrate the two possible actions, *i.e.*  recommendation without completing and completing the task.
+This also allows us to avoid any [cold start](https://en.wikipedia.org/wiki/Cold_start_(computing)) problems.

 After the model is trained with the task from `RESTClient`, we will now create a new Human Task.

 If we create a HT requesting the purchase of an `Apple` laptop from `John` with the price $2500, we should expect it to be approved.